Snow Forecast: The Right Ice Melt for Stamped Concrete Surfaces

 Glycol used to defrost the ice and prevent additional freezing is included in Safe Paw’s proprietary composition.
 As a result, Safe Paw not only melts current ice but also protects the surface to prevent ice from accumulating in the future.

-Chemical-Free And Non-Toxic
+Chloride-Free And Non-Toxic

 Your ideal ice melter should also be capable of acting as a pre-treatment.
 Few ice melts can prevent ice from sticking to surfaces for up to three days after usage.
 Safe Paw works for three days to keep you from becoming stuck.